dtao/PhilosopherDeveloper/source/posts/2021-02-09-modesty-is-overrated.md

 # The scalability of pull-based information distribution

-Imagine a system with N nodes.
-Every node produces information that is beneficial to propagate to other nodes.
-For the system to operate effectively, this propagation of information needs to happen.
+Consider a system with N nodes.
+Every node produces information that must be propagated to other nodes.
 Bottlenecks in the flow of information can cause individual nodes or small clusters of nodes to become overloaded, which is doubly harmful as it not only inhibits these nodes from contributing to the system, it also inhibits the nodes from receiving information from _other_ nodes.
 The net effect is information blockage which jeopardizes the health of the overall system.

 ![Information flows between healthy green nodes.
 The unhealthy red node is neither sharing nor receiving information.](/images/healthy-and-unhealthy-nodes.png)